jfseb/mgnlq_abot/README.md

 # running the bot / picking a db

-the bot runs against testdb per default,
+the bot runs against "testdb" per default,

-to change this one must eiter remove the cache in smbmodel\_cache.js.zp and/or set SET MQNLQ_MODEL_NO_FILECACHE=true
+to change this one must either remove the cache in smbmodel\_cache.js.zp and/or set SET MQNLQ_MODEL_NO_FILECACHE=true
 Then one may set ABOT_MONGODB=testdb2  to switch to an alternate db.